backdrop-contrib/smart_ip/README.txt

 Smart IP identify visitor's geographical location (longitude/latitude), country, region, city and postal code based on the IP address of the user.
 These information will be stored at session variable ($_SESSION) with array key 'smart_ip' and  Drupal
-$user->data object with array key 'geoip_location' upon login of the user but optionally it can be disabled at Smart IP admin page.
+$user->data object with array key 'geoip_location' of the user but optionally it can
+be disabled (by role) at Smart IP admin page.
 Other modules can use the function smart_ip_get_location($ip_address) that returns an array containing the visitor's ISO 3166 2-character country code, longitude, latitude, region, city and postal code.
 It provides a feature for you to perform your own IP lookup and admin spoofing of an arbitrary